maromart/SDWAN/Localized_Policies/README.md

 You can expand multiple relationships but it is not advisable to do it,  specially when the parent nodes have a large number of descendants.

-Although the HTML window size is adjusted to display all the information, the visualization or navigation experience can be affected and you may zoom in/out.
+Although the HTML window size is adjusted to display all the information, the visualization or navigation experience can be affected and you may scroll up/down, scroll right/left or zoom in/out.

 The python script collects: